Champ Motorsport

 Champ Motorsport is a Chinese auto racing team based in Zhuhai, China.
 The team has raced in the TCR International Series, since 2016.
 Having also raced in the TCR Asia Series, Asian Formula Renault Series and China Formula 4 Championship amongst others.

 Asian Formula Renault Series

 Having first entered the championship in 2004.
 The team returned in 2005 and won the championship with Taiwanese driver Hanss Lin.
-The team kept entering the series for many years before again winning the title in 2013 with Colombian driver Julia Acosta.
+The team kept entering the series for many years before again winning the title in 2013 with Colombian driver Julio Acosta.

-China Formula 4 Championship
+Formula 4 Chinese Championship

 The team entered the first season of the China F4 series with Chinese drivers Chen Zhuoxuan, Liu Wenlong, Yang Fan and Xie Ruilin alongside 2013 Asian Formula Renault champion Julio Acosta.
 Acosta took seven out of eight possible victories, with Acosta having secured the title at the fourth round out of five of the championship.
 Acosta therefore did not take part in the final round of the 2015–16 season.
 For 2016 the team entered Liu Wenlong and Xie Ruilin again for a second season with the team.